 Be kind to yourself.
 Grieving is a long and slow process.
 Along this tunnel of darkness there are as many steps backward as there are forward.
 There are moments, days even when you do not want to move at all.
 The effort to get out of bed is exhausting.
 If this is as far as you can get on this day, a few steps out of your bed then pat yourself on the shoulder and accept that this may be a day when this is all you can do.
 Self-care can be as simple as curling up with a blanket and watching TV all day or reading a book.
 A day of nothingness.
 This is normal, this is grief.
 Do not be hard on yourself if you fall back into sad days.
 There is a reason we say grief comes in waves.
 There is no shame in grief.
 There is nothing on this earth that compares to the pain of grief, it is the very reason healing is such a slow process and moving forward is so difficult.

 You will grieve your loved one for the rest of your life.
 You are going to hurt for a long time, this is loss, this is love.
 My heart and my soul ached for Konnor for so long it was and is actually a physical yearning.
 My eyes hurt from crying, my stomach hurt from lack of food because I could not eat, I could not sleep.
 My body shook with grief, I knew I would be forever changed by this loss.
-You will wonder how you will ever make it out of the darkness of something this horrible, this black hole of grief.
+You will wonder how and if you will ever make it through this tragedy.

 Rest assured that there will come a time when you will eventually be able to think about your loved one and smile.
 Perhaps with that smile you will still shed some tears but you will have made it through the hardest part of this grief journey.
 You will feel numb at first but gradually you will regain your footing and begin to move forward.
 You will inhale deeply and use every last bit of strength you have left to take the next step…